wellango/wellango.github.io/_posts/2023-09-05-congestion-pricing.md

 [^5]: Fall 2021 is the latest available data from NYMTC.

-[^6]: Capital funding is money for structural improvements, new train cars; not for day-to-day operation costs of running the transit system.
+[^6]: Capital funding is money for structural improvements, subway expansion etc.; not for day-to-day operation costs of running the transit system.

 [^7]:  NYC Transit, the agency that runs the subway and the buses in New York City, gets the remaining 80%.